hopefully-purple/personalProjects/ScheduleManager/Resources/README.txt

 Events:
 	Each event object contains properties that detail that event.
 For now, it just contains basic info like the name, start and end time, and the days of the week it occurs.

 Current Questions:
 **Will need to decide how to recieve input from the Manager.
 Use JSON?
 Multiple parameters?
+What if there was a bool property for each day of the week?
+Unit testing or console testing?

+12/28/19
+Deciding that it would be much easier if the event object had seven bool properties for each day of the week.
+It would eliminate an extra string parse operation and make things simpler.

+Testing.
+Unit testing takes some effort to set up and make sure you are correctly testing things.
+And while testing by printing everything onto the console is pretty easy but it's not very documenting...
+Lazy programmer side says console and thorough CS student side says unit...
+It can't hurt to set up a unit test project, and there is nothing stopping me from using the console for debugging.
+Deciding to set up a unit test project for testing the Schedule class.
+This is going to help me determine how to recieve input from the Manager.

+Will I need to have a dictionary of users?
+I think that the database will take care of it, but it's a thought...
+Actually, the Manager should have a list of users and their schedule objects for sure

+Current Questions:
+**Will need to decide how to recieve input from the Manager.
+Use JSON?
+Multiple parameters?